Reds vs. White Sox Player Props Betting Odds

 India Stats

-- India has 32 hits with eight doubles, a home run and 16 walks.
-He has driven in 12 runs with five stolen bases.
+- India has put up 33 hits with eight doubles, two home runs and 16 walks.
+He has driven in 13 runs with five stolen bases.

 India Recent Games